HumanBrainProject/ebrains-neuromorphic-job-queue-api/README.rst

 hbpCollaboratory core is an empty shell that wrap all available submodules to develop and AngularJS application based on the HBP Collaboratory.

-- :doc:`hbpCollaboratory.hbpCollaboratoryStorage` is a service for interacting with a collab storage and linking nav items to storage entities.
+- :doc:`module:clb-storage.clbStorage` is a service for interacting with a collab storage and linking nav items to storage entities.
 - :doc:`hbpCollaboratory.hbpCollaboratoryNavStore` is a service for interacting with a collab